securesign/tough/tuftool/README.md

 # create an RSA key and store it as a file. this requires openssl on your system
 # this command both creates the key and adds it to root.json for the root role
+# optionally, you can specify a password for the key with --password "${PASSWORD}"
 tuftool root gen-rsa-key "${ROOT}" "${WRK}/keys/root.pem" --role root

 # for this example we will re-use the same key for the other standard roles
+# optionally, you can specify a password for the key with --password "${PASSWORD}"
 tuftool root add-key "${ROOT}" -k "${WRK}/keys/root.pem" --role snapshot tuftool root add-key "${ROOT}" -k "${WRK}/keys/root.pem" --role targets tuftool root add-key "${ROOT}" -k "${WRK}/keys/root.pem" --role timestamp

 # sign root.json
+# optionally, you can specify a password for the key with --password "${PASSWORD}"
 tuftool root sign "${ROOT}" -k "${WRK}/keys/root.pem"
 ```